 While Benny was out of town, we only finished our panels and didn’t do the signatures until later.
 When Benny got home, I had all our cover panels layed out on my book-making table, and I asked him to tell me who did what.
 “Well, these are definitely Olivia’s,” he said, pointing to Livvie’s two panels.
 Then looking more closely at the remaining four, he asked, “Sarah didn’t do any?
 These are all yours.”
 Nope, those weren’t all mine. :-) Two of them were Sarah’s.
 She’s definitely learning quickly.
 Now that she’s getting more confidence, I think she’ll break out with her own ideas pretty soon.
 Olivia's book is up next!

 Welcome to the Happy Shack!
 I'm a full-time working wife and mom of twin 11-year-old girls who are the light of my life.
-I work with college students by day (and okay, sometimes nights and weekends in this line of work...) and in my "spare time," I create jewelry, photography, art and music.
+I work in higher education by day, and I love to create jewelry, photography, art and music in my spare time.
+I also spend a lot of time at our local animal shelter photographing shelter pups and kitties for the shelter website.
 Thanks for stopping in!